Lobesitdoll/mdncomp/README.md

   - Lighting fast update process
   - Updates with patch files (RFC 6902 / 6901) with support for several versions back.
   - Optional forced data update to reinitialize with a full clean data set, f.ex. with data corruption.
-  - Integrated message system to notify of important changes, updates.
   - Compressed data transfers
-  - (TODO) Update with language patches for selected locale

 - Define permanent/often used options in a config file (which can be suspended via option).
 - Localized user interface.